International Workshop on Open Business Intelligence Systems

 Scope of the Workshop

-The aim of this workshop is to review the concept of OBIS as an open innovation strategy and address the importance of them in revolutionizing knowledge towards economics and business sustainability.
+The aim of this session is to review the concept of OBIS as an open innovation strategy and address the importance of them in revolutionizing knowledge towards economics and business sustainability.
 The main objective is to discuss why the concept of BI has become increasingly important and presents some of the top key applications and technologies to implement open BI systems in organizations.
+Also, high quality research contributions describing original and unpublished results of conceptual, constructive, empirical, experimental, or theoretical work in all areas of Clinical Decision Support Systems are cordially invited for presentation at the conference.

 Topics for the workshop include, but are not limited to: